inseven/elsewhere/README.md

 - **Device Orientation**

-  If you would like to use the device upside down, you can flip the screen by adding `display_rotate=2` to `/boot/config.txt`.
+  To change the orientation of your device, add `display_rotate=2` to `/boot/config.txt`.
 You will need to reboot after doing this.